ggerganov/ggml/docs/gguf.md

 - `falcon.tensor_data_layout`:

-  - `llama.cpp` (this name may be inaccurate depending on where the Falcon implementation ends up):
+  - `jploski` (author of the original GGML implementation of Falcon; this may change in the future):

     ```python
     # The original query_key_value tensor contains n_head_kv "kv groups",